 In 1911, Frederick Winslow Taylor published The Principles of Scientific Management, presenting his theory of management based on the analysis and synthesis of workflows.
 The main objective of Taylorism, as it became known, was to improve worker productivity.

 In sum, Taylorism consists of observing the work, finding the “one best” way of doing it, breaking the task into discrete actions, and having management then train the workers to do the task properly.

 His work was widely influential, reaching its apex, perhaps, in Henry Ford’s Model T assembly line (1913).
 Although Ford didn’t invent the assembly line, he refined it by installing driven conveyor belts that could produce a Model T in 93 minutes.
 Taylor became known as the father of scientific management and a whole new discipline was born.

 The Drucker Transformation

 Obviously, factory workers were not the only kinds of workers businesses employed.
-White collar workers also needed to be “managed”.
-Peter Drucker created a more inclusive theory of management based on management by objectives and the need to manage business by balancing a variety of needs and goals, rather than subordinating an institution to a single value (The Practice of Management, 1954).
+White-collar workers also needed to be “managed.”
+Peter Drucker created a more inclusive theory of management based on management by objectives and the need to manage a business by balancing a variety of needs and goals, rather than subordinating an institution to a single value ("The Practice of Management," 1954).